M\"obius-Type Structures in Non-Orientable Singular Semi-Riemannian Manifolds: Introduction

 \section{Introduction}

-We explore signature-type changing manifolds where a Riemannian region, endowed with a positive-definite metric, transitions smoothly into a Lorentzian region, characterized by exactly one negative eigenvalue of the metric tensor.
-Continuity of the eigenvalue spectrum across the transition forces one eigenvalue to vanish at the hypersurface of signature change.
-Consequently, the metric degenerates at this locus, and its inverse ceases to exist.
-Thus, any continuous signature-changing metric is necessarily degenerate at the hypersurface~\cite{Dray - Gravity and Signature Change}.
-Such metrics are called singular metrics.
+We explore manifolds with signature change, in which a Riemannian region transitions to a Lorentzian region.
+At the locus of signature change, exactly one eigenvalue of the metric tensor vanishes: continuity of the eigenvalue spectrum requires one eigenvalue to pass through zero across the transition.
+Consequently, the metric becomes degenerate on this hypersurface, and its inverse no longer exists.
+Thus, any continuous signature-changing metric is necessarily degenerate there~\cite{Dray - Gravity and Signature Change}.
+Such metrics are referred to as singular metrics.

 \textbf{~}\\ Formally, we study a smooth, symmetric $(0,2)$-tensor field $\tilde{g}$ on a smooth manifold $M$ that becomes degenerate on a smoothly embedded hypersurface $\mathcal{H}\subset M$.
 The bilinear type of $\tilde{g}$ changes upon crossing $\mathcal{H}$.
 Of particular interest are the cases where the radical of $\tilde{g}$ at points of $\mathcal{H}$ is transverse to the hypersurface.